Admissions & Portfolio Process

-All portfolio applications must be submitted on-line using this site:
+All portfolio applications must be submitted on-line at

 Portfolio Review Dates

-Students planning to enroll in the Spring should apply to the department no later than October.
+Students planning to enroll in the Spring should apply to the department no later than the fall review deadline.
 To allow time for recommendations to be received, portfolios are reviewed approximately two weeks after published deadlines.

-Current UMBC Students who plan to pursue the visual arts major should follow the procedures outlined in the Decision Desk link, including an upload of transcripts showing all college course work.
+Current UMBC Students who plan to pursue the visual arts major should follow the procedures outlined in the Slideroom link, including an upload of transcripts showing all college course work.